raganwald/raganwald.github.com/_posts/2019-01-14-structural-sharing-and-copy-on-write.md

 [copy on write]: https://en.wikipedia.org/wiki/Copy-on-write

 And if we never write to it, we win "bigly" by never making copies.
-Before we go on to implement other methods like `push`, `pop`, `unshift`, and `shift`, let's make ask a question: Once we make a copy, must we keep making copies on every write?
+Before we go on to implement other methods like `push`, `pop`, `unshift`, and `shift`, let's ask ourselves a question: *Must we always make a fresh copy on every write?*

 Well, the first time we write something, we *have* to make a copy.
 The array that was passed to `Slice` in the constructor belonged to someone else.
 Absent a type system that understands mutable and immutable arrays, we must be conservative and assume that we should not modify the original.